An Improvisers’ Learning Journal

 And of course, since I’ve been telling students and friends and colleagues that I’ve been writing this, quite a few of you have been asking about when it will be ready….., well…..

-The problem (and the opportunity) is that I’ve already written far too much for one improvisation book (over 80 000 words so far), and I’ve not even touched half the chapter headings I’ve been thinking about to date, so instead of inauthentically trying to divide it up into a few sexy book titles that I may never think I’ve finished (I might print them some day), I’m going to start getting the material out there straight away, in journal form.
+The problem (and the opportunity) is that I’ve already written far too much for one improvisation book (over 150 000 words so far), and I’ve not even touched half the chapter headings I’ve been thinking about to date, so instead of inauthentically trying to divide it up into a few sexy book titles that I may never think I’ve finished (I might print them some day), I’ve put the material out there straight away, in journal form.

-Each journal entry will be a minimum of 1000 words (and often quite a bit more), and cost a maximum of $2.50AUD per entry and as little as $1AUD depending how many entries you subscribe for in advance, and how picky you’d like to be about the topics you’d like to explore.
+Each journal entry is a minimum of 1000 words (and often quite a bit more), and costs as little as $1.00AUD depending how many entries you subscribe for in advance, and how picky you’d like to be about the topics you’d like to explore.

 You can simply start from what I might consider the beginning of the journal, or for a tiny bit more, you can choose to tell me what areas of improvisation most interest you or what questions you are trying to address, and I’ll send entries that seem most relevant.